 The Section 8 Housing Choice Voucher rental assistance program has some basic requirements for admission.
 These rules are set by the U.S. Department of Housing and Urban Development (HUD), and enforced by the agency’s locally-based offices, known as housing authorities.

-Some waiting lists may have a preference for ‘Elderly’ (62+) or ‘Near-Elderly’ (55+) applicants.
+There is no cut off age for eligibility.
+In fact, some waiting lists may have a preference for ‘Elderly’ (62+) or ‘Near-Elderly’ (55+) applicants.
 This can shorten a household’s time on a waiting list.

 • Lawful permanent resident